nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 3a1.
 TAlent Assistant™ displays an error message

-  Use case resumes at Step 2.
+  Use case resumes at step 2.

 <hr>